fbpx

 You will have the opportunity to watch a textile demonstration in their garden.

-Nilda is head of the “Center for Traditional Textiles of Cusco”, an NGO devoted to fostering the preservation of indigenous weaving techniques.
-Please note, this is not a “tourist trap,‟ and we are thrilled to be working with the genuine article, Nilda, on her quest to preserve these traditional weaving techniques.
+Nilda is head of the Center for Traditional Textiles of Cusco, an NGO devoted to fostering the preservation of indigenous weaving techniques.
+Please note, that this is not a “tourist trap,‟ and we are thrilled to be working with the genuine article, Nilda, on her quest to preserve these traditional weaving techniques.
 Also, please understand that Nilda cannot be present at every demonstration.

 Enjoy a Special Lunch at Mil Restaurant.
 Voted one of the 50 Best Restaurants in the World, Mil Restaurant strictly sources from the ecosystem surrounding the restaurant.
 Anthropologists on staff foster relations with tight-knit indigenous communities and together they plant, nurture, and harvest sustainable tuber crops, maize, legumes, cacao, and Andean herbs, as well as care for a small on-site orchard.
 It all comes together in head chef Luis Valderrama’s innovative eight-step tasting menu.
 You may also visit Mil’s tiny cacao lab and enjoy its fruits for dessert.

 Guided Visit to Maras & Moray | In the afternoon, we will also visit Maras, the site of the remarkable and unusual Salinas, located in the heart of the Sacred Valley and not far from Urubamba.
 This site consists of a huge number of watered terraces that collect salt by evaporation from the saline waters that gush from an underground stream.
-Built-in a similar way to agricultural terraces seen throughout the Andes, the Salinas have been in use since pre-Columbian times.
+Built in a similar way to agricultural terraces seen throughout the Andes, the Salinas have been in use since pre-Columbian times.
 Visually, the shining, salt-encrusted terraces are extraordinary.
 Nearby Maras lie the most enigmatic Inca terraces at the site of Moray.
 This unique site, probably used for agricultural experimentation, consists of several enormous terraced circular depressions.
 Following our visit, we will transfer back to our hotel.

-Guided Visit to Pisac Ruins | Pisac is one of the most important Inca sites in the Urubamba Valley.
+pachamanca lunch peru pilgrimageGuided Visit to Pisac Ruins | Pisac is one of the most important Inca sites in the Urubamba Valley.
 With Inca masonry of superlative quality, the stunning terracing following the contours of the mountain and a superior view of the valley will leave you in awe.
 Explore at your own pace in this marvelous setting.

 Enjoy a delightful pachamanca lunch at an organic farm owned by the charming lodge El Albergue.
 Pachamanca is one of these ancient cooking techniques that allow visitors to really understand the country’s rich culinary heritage.
 Pacha means earth and manca means oven in Quechua, the language of the Inca Empire which is still widely spoken in the Sacred Valley and throughout the Andes of Peru, Bolivia, and Ecuador.
 As the name suggests, pachamanca is the traditional cooking method of meats, potatoes, and vegetables cooked under the earth.
 For the pachamanca at El Albergue, chicken, lamb, and pork are sourced from local farmers, and a multitude of colorful Andean potatoes, sweet potatoes, and habeas (green lima beans) from the farm itself.
 The meat is marinated with local herbs from the farm.

 Guided Visit to Ollantaytambo Town & Fortress | In the afternoon visit the fabulous town of Ollantaytambo and its ruins.
 The town is unique in that it still preserves its original Inca plan, with people living in traditional concha enclosures once occupied by the Inca elite.
-The archaeological compound found here is a remarkable spectacle, and a site of great historical significance.
+The archaeological compound found here is a remarkable spectacle and a site of great historical significance.
 It was here that one of the greatest battles of the Conquest was fought, and one of the few where the Incas defeated the Spaniards.
 Following our visit, we will transfer back to our hotel.

 The Belmond Hiram Bingham Train is a must for those seeking the utmost level of luxury.
 We will have an early transfer from the hotel to the Poroy train station, where we will board the train, which guarantees the highest quality of exquisite, attentive service and has a total of four cars; two dining cars, a bar car, and a kitchen car, with room for only 84 passengers.
 Enjoy the approximate 3-hour and 15-minute ride as a team of dedicated wait staff attend to your every need and ensure your experience is as comfortable and luxurious as possible.
 Guests enjoy a gourmet brunch during their spectacular journey through the Sacred Valley, passing by lush landscapes and Andean villages.
 Enjoy views of the beautiful mountains and Urubamba River from the comfort of the warm and elegant carriages before arriving in Aguas Calientes.
-Upon arrival in Aguas Calientes train station, we will meet our private guide.
+Upon arrival at Aguas Calientes train station, we will meet our private guide.
 From here we will board the minibus for a winding uphill journey to our final destination, Machu Picchu.

-Private Guided Visit at Machu Picchu | Accompanied by Expert Guide | “Magnificence” is the only word to describe the scene, as you gaze upon the ruins of Machu Picchu.
-The main destination on many travelers’ “Bucket Lists,” the “Lost City of the Incas‟ is a man-made marvel that has become a symbol of the ingenuity and prosperity of one of the most powerful nations in Latin American history.
-Only a century ago were the incredible ruins uncovered; a two year-excavation led by Yale archaeologist Hiram Bingham and the National Geographic Society of Washington DC allowed Machu Picchu to gain the prominence that it deserves.
+peru food and faith panorama pilgrimage tourPrivate Guided Visit at Machu Picchu | Accompanied by Expert Guide | “Magnificence” is the only word to describe the scene, as you gaze upon the ruins of Machu Picchu.
+The leading destination on many travelers’ “Bucket Lists,” the “Lost City of the Incas‟ is a man-made marvel that symbolizes the ingenuity and prosperity of one of the most powerful nations in Latin American history.
+Only a century ago were the incredible ruins uncovered; a two-year excavation led by Yale archaeologist Hiram Bingham and the National Geographic Society of Washington DC allowed Machu Picchu to gain the prominence that it deserves.
 Its fascination is due in part to its position, high on a mountain ridge, 2,430m/7,972 ft above sea level.
-Believed to be an Inca settlement built to control the economies of neighboring communities, it is associated with the royal estate of Pachacuti, the great Inca who sparked the expansion of the empire.
+Believed to be an Inca settlement built to control the economies of neighboring communities, it is associated with the royal estate of Pachacuti, the great Inca who sparked the empire’s expansion.

 Here, enjoy a 2-3 hour guided visit of Machu Picchu before spending the remainder of the day at the ruins.
 Afterward, enjoy Tea at the Belmond Sanctuary Lodge, located right next to the ruins, before descending to the train station at Aguas Calientes for a return trip aboard the Hiram Bingham Train with a delicious gourmet dinner served on the way.
 Upon arrival at Poroy train station, we will be met and transferred to our hotel.

-In and Around Cusco | ½ Day Tour | Cusco (3,400m/11,155ft) is without a doubt the most beautiful town in Peru and arguably in South America.
+cusco peru at night pilgrimage tourIn and Around Cusco | ½ Day Tour | Cusco (3,400m/11,155ft) is without a doubt the most beautiful town in Peru and arguably in South America.
 It was considered the navel of the earth and was the capital of Tahuantinsuyo (the Inca Empire), an empire that, at its peak, stretched northwards to the south of Colombia, southwards to northern Chile and Argentina, and westwards across the Andes to the Amazon basin.

-We begin our visit in the Plaza de Armas in the city center and make our way around the city as we hear the enriching history and important moments that took place in the streets and buildings before us.
-We will visit the renaissance-style Cathedral, certainly one of the most imposing structures in the city, and admire the exquisite stonework of Koricancha, or the Inca “Sun Temple.”
+We begin our visit to the Plaza de Armas in the city center and make our way around the city as we hear the enriching history and important moments that took place in the streets and buildings before us.
+We will visit the Renaissance-style Cathedral, certainly one of the most imposing structures in the city, and admire the exquisite stonework of Koricancha, or the Inca “Sun Temple.”
 We’ll also get to walk around the bustling, open-air San Pedro market, where we will be mesmerized by the variety of unique fruits and potatoes, before sojourning to the outskirts of the city to view the important Inca ruins of Sacsayhuaman.
 Following this series of most informative visits, we will return to our hotel.

 Lunch in the MAP Café, a small, glass-enclosed, elegant café and one of the city’s top restaurants, is located next to the hotel inside the courtyard of the Museo de Arte Precolombino.
 Afternoon at leisure, or to watch the arrival of the Saints carried by men from the surrounding parishes to be housed overnight in the Cathedral in preparation for the Corpus Christi celebration.